84000/translation-memory-resources/README.md

 མ་འོངས་པ་ ཡང་ མཁྱེན །_
 འདས་པ་ ཡང་ མཁྱེན །_
 ད་ལྟ ར་ བྱུང་བ་ ཡང་ མཁྱེན །_

+The preprocess script will ideally cover 70% of the segmentation and the TM editors will refine and edit the segmentation according to the [TM Guidelines in the wiki](https://github.com/84000/translation-memory-resources/wiki/TM-Editor-Guidelines#2-tm-standards).
+This preprocess script follows the same segmentation rules found in the [pybo-catscript](https://github.com/Esukhia/cat-scripts), which may be used by translators to presegment any Tibetan text for use on CAT platforms like OmegaT.
+The hope is that this will optimize TM fuzzy matching for translators since they may use the pybo-catscript as a model for their own segmentation.

+[Currently my OmegaT tutorial does not yet explain how and why to use the pybo-catscript, but I will be adding it.
+I’ll begin updating this as soon as we finish working out the TM editor’s workflow]
 ## 2.A.
 English Text Generated from 84000 TEI:

+[Some more elaboration to be added here in terms of pulling the English from the TEI according to Dom’s script once I see how that process works]

 Note that before the English may be processed by the “preprocess.py” script.
 Another script needs to be set up to generate the English .txt file for alignment using [84000’s published TEI](link).

 The output should contain the milestones, folio references, and notes contained in simple angular brackets including their relevant ids separated by spaces:

-- Milestones along with their @xml:id, e.g.:  <milestone UT22084-061-006-16>
+- Milestones along with their @xml:id, e.g.:  {milestone UT22084-061-006-16}
-- Folio references along with their @cRef, e.g.: <ref F.143.b>
+- Folio references along with their @cRef, e.g.: {ref F.143.b}
-- Notes with their @index preceded by a hashtag “#” symbol, as well as their @xml:id, e.g.: <note #2 UT22084-061-006-214>
+- Notes with their @index preceded by a hashtag “#” symbol, as well as their @xml:id, e.g.: {note #2 UT22084-061-006-214}
 - But do *not* include the actual content of the note, the TM editors will instead reference the note section of the 84000 reading room.
-- <head> elements should be included.
+- The content of <head> elements should also be included.
 For now, as I am noticing that some of the English in the <head> is indeed a translation of the Tibetan and sometimes it is an interjection of the translator’s outline.
 The solution to this is to include all of them and instruct TM editors to match interjected English headings with blank entries for the Tibetan.

 Single line breaks should be placed at the end of each paragraph or stanza, i.e., for every instance of a </p> or </lg> found in the TEI.

 For example:
-> <milestone UT22084-061-006-16> <ref F.143.b> Homage to the Omniscient One! <milestone UT22084-061-006-17>
+> {milestone UT22084-061-006-16} {ref F.143.b} Homage to the Omniscient One! {milestone UT22084-061-006-17}
 Thus did I hear at one time.
 The Blessed One was dwelling on the banks of the great Nairañjanā River, together with seven thousand bodhisattvas.
 Among them were the Noble Avalokiteśvara, Vajrapāṇi, Maitreya, and Mañjuśrī, and all the great śrāvakas like Subhūti, Śāriputra, and Maudgalyāyana.
-He was circumambulated by Śakra, Brahmā, and all the protectors of the world, as well as all the kings, ministers, brahmins, and householders, and was <ref F.144.a> placed in front of the assembly.
+He was circumambulated by Śakra, Brahmā, and all the protectors of the world, as well as all the kings, ministers, brahmins, and householders, and was {ref F.144.a} placed in front of the assembly.
 After being presented with offerings of almsfood, he pleased his surrounding retinue with a teaching on Dharma, and encouraged, uplifted, and complimented them.
-By means of his great supernatural power, the Tathāgata and his surrounding retinue were then transported to the city of Vārāṇasī, where they stayed in the grove of the caretaker of mango trees.<note #2 UT22084-061-006-214> <milestone UT22084-061-006-18> At that time the earth trembled greatly,
+By means of his great supernatural power, the Tathāgata and his surrounding retinue were then transported to the city of Vārāṇasī, where they stayed in the grove of the caretaker of mango trees.{note #2 UT22084-061-006-214} {milestone UT22084-061-006-18} At that time the earth trembled greatly,

 This exported .txt should then be placed in the import folder created by the “preprocess.py” script.
 The ids will then be stripped and saved in the “tmp” folder while the texts are being aligned in InterText.
 They will then be reinserted in the final .tmx file.
 ## 2.C.
 Scripts to Run on .TMX Files Exported from InterText: